Ryazan: 1990s gangs

 Ryazan, like many cities in Russia after the collapse of the Soviet Union, saw a rise in crime during the 1990s.
 Slonovskaya organized criminal group (Слоновская ОПГ) (Slony for short), one of the largest gangs in Russia, managed to monopolize the downtown area and the criminal underworld of Ryazan.
-The name is literally translated as "Elephants", after one of its leaders' height and power: Vyacheslav Ermolov Evgenievich (born 1962) nicknamed "Elephant".
-Before his criminal career started he was a taxi driver.
+The name is literally translated as "Elephants", after one of its leaders' height and power: Vyacheslav Ermolov Evgenievich (born 1962), nicknamed "Elephant".
+Before his criminal career started, he was a taxi driver.
 The other leader was a personal driver of the vice prosecutor of the city.

 In 1991, the gang became heavily involved in the racketeering of newly privatized industries, motor vehicle sales, real estate, contract killings in other regions, participated in gang violence, kidnappings, and committed at least one armed attack on rivals which left eight or ten dead in November of 1993.

 According to Russian TV channel NTV, the gang was linked to local authorities.
 By 1995, Slony managed to briefly seize control over almost the entire business community of Ryazan.
 This situation continued up until 1996 when local law enforcement managed to apprehend some suspects linked to the gang.
-By 2000 the gang was almost completely eliminated.
+By 2000 the gang was almost eliminated.
 Some members were either sentenced to jail or were on the run.
 One member of the group allegedly committed suicide in a detention center of Tolyatti in 2016 and another in Ryazan according to Russian sources.
 Slony's chief leader, Ermolov, was still wanted as of August 2021.

 In the same period, evidence was gathered against the former (4th) mayor and chairman of city duma, Fyodor Provotorov.
 Provotorova held powerful positions in the city for eight years, and, according to local authorities, was associated with the activities of the Slony gang.

 Besides Slony, there were two other powerful criminal groups which rivaled Slony and were active in 1996-2001: Osokyn's gang and Airapetov's gang.
 By the 2018 many of Elephants had served their prison terms and were freed.
 Some of members of the Osokyn's gang were sentenced up to 20 years in 2011.
 Its leader, who is currently a fugitive, was allegedly apprehended in 2016 by Ukrainian authorities in Ukraine.